-- Pearl River = 31,002 to 33,757 cfs
+- Pearl River = 3,060 to 2,309 cfs

-- Tangipahoa = 611 to 1,602 cfs
+- Tangipahoa = N/A to 227 cfs

-- Tickfaw = 223 to 543 cfs
+- Tickfaw = 100 to 99 cfs

-- Amite = 1,840 to 4,464 cfs
+- Amite = 408 to 521 cfs

-- Caernarvon Diversion = 1,221 to 1,220 cfs
+- Caernarvon Diversion = 0 to 0 cfs

-- Mardi Gras Pass = 1,339 to 3,310 cfs
+- Mardi Gras Pass = 890 to 897 cfs

-- Violet Siphon = 0 to 280 cfs
+- Violet Siphon = Closed

-The second map shows the salinity contours for the week of April 8-14 laid on top of a habitat/land -use map, showing where fresh to salt marsh and swamps are found in the basin.
+The second map shows the salinity contours laid on top of a habitat/land -use map, showing where fresh to salt marsh and swamps are found in the basin.
 The third map shows the salinity contours in conjunction with weekly rainfall and wind roses in the Pontchartrain basin.
-There was 2 to 5 inches of rain in the Pontchartrain Basin during this time period with 7 inches over the Bird's Foot Delta.
-Winds ranged from 2 to 11 m/s (0 to 25 miles/hr).
+During this Hydrocoast period there was light to heavy rainfall across the basin ranging from 0.5 to 6 inches of rainfall.
+The heaviest rainfall in the basin was over the Chandeleur Islands.
+The resultant winds for this period were mostly from the northeast.
+Wind speeds ranged from 1 to11.1 m/s (2 to 25 miles/hr).